HL7/PDDI-CDS/pages/_includes/documentation.md

 ## <span style="color:silver"> 8.2.0 </span> Definitions
 {:.no_toc}

 The Digoxin + Cyclosporine artifact logic depends on whether the patient is stable on digoxin or cyclosporine before the current medication order event.
 This section defines terms used in the subsequent flow diagrams.
-Certain terms are defined by presumptions that MAY be taken based on the presence of resources in `context` versus `prefetch` elements of the request.
-Figure 7 progresses through the decision tree and includes warning indicators (i.e., green, orange, red) and contextual factors that may be presented to the clinician.
-Figure 8 builds on this artifact and provides a display of Cards example.
+Certain terms are defined by assumptions that may be taken based on the presence of resources in `context` versus `prefetch` elements of the request.

 * **Incident Order** – `context` medication is *not* in `prefetch` medications and, thus, is presumably the first occurrence.